martinjackson/simple-widgets/docs/SearchSortTable.md

 ```

 5. **letters** = will display upper case letters, lower case letters, and digits below the search bar.
-  a.
-To use the letters option:
+  - To use the letters option:
     1. Select a column header from the drop down menu.
     2. Select a letter or digit.
     3. The data will be sorted on that column header.
 It will then search the data for first letter or digit that matches the one selected.
 For letters, this option is the best.
 For example, if A is selected, then all items in the column header that begin with A are listed in the table.
 However, if digits are used, for example suppose 5 is selected, it sort the table on that column header.
 If the data contains 5, 11, 51, 123,and 532.
 It will only list the 5.
-  b.
-Other options with letters:
+  - Other options with letters:
     1. **noupper** = does not display the upper case letters
     2. **nolower** = does not display the lower case letters
     3. **nodigit** = does not display the digits